MrTortoise/MrTortoise.github.io/_posts/2018-03-18-deathstar-architecture.md

 So CQRS: DDD is expensive (in the short term - i'd argue long term its far more effective), you would normally only employ it for core domain.
 Thats the bits that really add value to the customer - but thats what is under discussion here.
 If you have bounded contexts then you have domain events.
 You should use event sourcing at this point whether or not each bounded context is event sourced or not.
 The deathstar above didn't - it just spewed side effects across the single integration point of all the separate domains.
 The entire point (here) of separating these bounded contexts is that using the same database across them is not a default assumption.
 Instead the choice of datastore should depend on the types of read and query.

 In regard to deathstar the second.
 Yes, absolutely, hence all the articles over the years about enterprise service bus being an anti pattern, or people getting upset with api gateways and orchestration gateways.
 They hide logic and gradually incorporate more and more logic inside themselves - they are the opposite of databases and so have all the same problems.
 RabbitMQ (and probably Kafka - again someone please correct me :D) have the same problem with complex topic and exchange setups.
+Its a question of where the logic resides and the ability to do CD over it in a way that enables high confidence and cadence of releases.

 However, what was never suggested was only one event source being appropriate or desirable.